slavabdev/ms4-coffeeshop/README.md

 *	As an **interested visitor** I want to have an ability to add/edit/delete products in my shopping cart;
 *	As an **interested visitor** I want to have an option to save some products to favorites;
 *	As an **interested visitor** I want to have a profile page, where I can keep see the history of my orders and other user-related information;
-*	As an **interested visitor** I want to get more information about the “Coffee Cup” company and check their social media pages.

-As a **superuser**, I want have an ability to add, edit and remove content and products on/from the website sort them by different criteria and search them using keywords;
+As a **superuser**, I want have an ability to add, edit and remove content and products on/from the website.

 ### Design
 - Color Scheme: